JonatasFontele/crud-java/README.md

 # crud-java
-First java with spring crud
+First backend crud project of a user using java, spring boot and JpaRepository.